LunarPixel17/lumiaX/README.md

 ## About xbitlet studio

 **xbitlet studio** is a development team dedicated to delivering innovative and efficient operating systems for devices with limited resources.

-For more information, visit the [LumiaX OS homepage](https://lunarpixel17.github.io/lumiaX/).